-The following sections identify, quantify, and prioritize (score) the drought vulnerabilities of state assets and sectors by county.
+The following sections identify, quantify, prioritize (score), and generally describe the drought vulnerabilities of state assets and private economic sectors by county.
+Section 3 opens with a description of the VAT general methodology, to provide context.

 3 NUMERICAL VULNERABILITY ASSESSMENT TOOL